d-bl/GroundForge/docs/API/stitch-gallery.md

 Please note that it is better practice to move the styles into your own CSS files.

-You might want to restrict the height for narrow devices like mobile phones.
+You might want to restrict the max-height to narrow devices like mobile phones.
-The example height shows one and a half row to make users aware there is more to see.
+The example height shows one and a halve row to make users aware there is more to see.

 To hide the text input and flip links/buttons: